TKleanthousT/stanley_cbp/docs/architecture.md

 # Architecture & data layout

-This page describes how the STANLEY package is organized and where it expects to find and write data on disk.
+This page describes how the Stanley package is organized and where it expects to find and write data on disk.
 The goal is to make it easy to understand what lives where and how the pieces talk to each other.